A Little Somethin’ About Melinda And Her Website

 Of course, this website is most definitely for readers—and more readers!
 One example of how it’s for readers is every fourth Friday, I’ll write and share a review about “a really good book.”
 I won’t waste readers’ time or hurt any author’s feelings by posting negative critiques.
 This is only one example of whether you write, or just love to read, you’re bound to find something intriguing here!

-I plan to make entries on my blog at least four times a week on these days and under these titles: Musing Monday; Word Wednesday; Fun Friday; and Scripture Sunday.
+I plan to make entries on my blog at least once a week, but sometimes I’ll post up to four times a week if I’m able, under these titles: Musing Monday; Word Wednesday; Fun Friday; and Scripture Sunday.
 Some of my posts will include photos of people and places portrayed in my current Work in Progress (WIP), as well as tons of pictures illustrating this writer’s world.

 Thanks for taking the time to read a little (did I say little?) somethin’ about me and my website.
 I promise my Wednesday, Friday, and Sunday blog posts will be much shorter than what you’re reading right now!
 Those Musing Monday posts though …

 You can keep up to date on the most recent entries to my blog by signing up to get notifications sent to your email.
 Go to the top left of any page on this website, and enter your email address and name in the “Follow Blog via Email” box.

 To find out more about my first novel, Love, Texas – Population 2, check out my BOOKS tab at the top bar of any page.

 Want to know even more about me or are you looking for Press Kit usable photos or info?
 Click on the PRESS / MEDIA tab at the top bar of any page.

 To ask me a question or send me a comment, fill out the CONTACT form at the top bar of any page.
 I promise to reply quickly!

 We can also connect via multiple social media websites.
 You can go to either the top right corner of my website, or the footer of any page, and click on one of the social media icons.